-- Most programmers are designed to provide 3.3V or 5V to the target circuit, but some always supply 5V.
+- Kanda programmers are designed to provide 3.3V or 5V to the target circuit, but some other ICSP programmers always supply 5V.

-If your circuit operates at a lower voltage then the diode shown on VDD should be fitted to protect the rest
+If your circuit operates at a lower voltage than the programmer, then the diode shown on VDD should be fitted to protect the rest

 of the circuit.
 A series resistor may be acceptable instead of the diode in some cases.

-- If possible, the Clock and Data lines should be dedicated to ICSP but where this is undesirable,
+- If possible, Clock and Data lines should be dedicated to ICSP but where this is not possible,

 the application circuit should be isolated from the data and clock lines with series resistors, above 10K.